abdulghani/blissful-ignorance/notes.md

 practically living singularities
 much like brain represent interconnection of many singularities in a single organ-locus giving abilities to symbolic thought

+it's a shame that our spread is reduced to metabolic system like economy increasing density further in the interconnected locus possibly create collapse itself which rather stark and dangerous line to ideology

+but yes, rather human spread and interconnection, still bound humans to metabolic activity (labor, work, career)